rukor/I-D/httpbis-tcp/draft.md

 typically return in 100s of milliseconds, and users 'switch off' after <10s keeping timeouts of >30s make little sense and defining a 'quality of service' appropriate to the target platform is encouraged.
-On a shared platform with mixed workloads applications that require longer render times have various options such as HTTP continuations, redirects, 202s or similar.
+On a shared platform with mixed session lifetimes, applications that require longer render times have various options to ensure the underlying service and upstream servers in the path can identify the session as not failed: HTTP continuations, Redirects, 202s or sending data.

 Clients and servers typically have many timeout options, a few notable options
 are: Connect(client), time to request(server), time to first byte(client),
 between bytes(server/client), total connection time(server/client).
 Some
 implementations merge these values into a single 'timeout' definition even when statistics are reported individually.
+All should be considered as the defaults in many implementations are highly underiable, even infinite timeouts have been observed.

 # TCP handshake